Kazhuu/movelister/MANUAL.md

 You manage both Inputs and Input Lists from the Inputs-sheet.

 Another early step when starting to use Movelister is to list all the relevant Inputs from the game you're making mechanics notes of.
 While playing the game, pay attention to which Inputs cause changes in character state, then add them to the Input Name-column.
-It can also be relevant to list some level design elements like water or slippery floor in here too, as they can also cause changes in character state.
+It can be relevant to list some level design elements like water in here too, as they can also cause changes in character state.

 Give each Input a compact but unique name.
 Optionally, you can write down which button corresponds to this Input in the Button-column next to it.